 where:

-- : input word to tokenize
+- : the input word to tokenize (a string of characters)

-- : substring of from position to
+- : the substring of from character position (inclusive) to (exclusive), representing the -th token

 Sampling Multiple Segmentations